psy-ws/psy-ws.github.io/_pages/about.md

 * B.S. in Electronic Engineering, Hefei University of Technology (HFUT), 2019-2023

 ## Intern
-* TenCent -- IEG（LightSpeed Studios） -- Text to Speech and Voice Cloning
+* Tencent -- IEG（LightSpeed Studios） -- Text to Speech and Voice Cloning
 2024.11 - 2025.4: Involves the synthesis and optimization of various speeches for the game, Shenzhen, China
 * iFLYTEK -- Smart Car Division -- Software Development
 2022.10 - 2022.12: Involved in software development, Hefei, China